vicelversa/AutomatedSeedboxSync/README.md

 The notify.sh script holds a ssh command to connect to your local client where the ASS script lives and execute it in a screen so you may monitor it locally.

-Example: ssh user@localclientIP "source .profile; screen -mdS ASS ~/ASS.sh"
+Example: ssh user@localclientIP "source .profile; screen -mdS ass ~/ass.sh"